 The not-so-good: Anyone with tree nut allergies, beware.
 Nut milks also have less protein than cow’s milk and can be a bit pricier.
 Some varieties also have a lot of added sugars.

 How they're made: Nuts are first shelled, often lightly toasted, soaked in filtered water, ground into a paste, and then blended with water.
 The “milk” is the liquid that is then strained from the nut solids, or pulp.
 Some manufacturers then add thickeners or gums, sugar, salt, and flavors.
 Most of the calories, fat, fiber, protein, vitamins, and minerals are left in the pulp.

 About almond milk: There are ups and downs.
 It’s a rough comparison when you look at whole almonds verses almond milk, but here’s the rundown: On the upside, a cup of almond milk has just 60 calories, 2.5g fat, and 0g sat fat (Ha!
 That's about 750 calories less than a cup of whole almonds).
 On the downside, when the pulp is strained from the milk, you lose almost all of the fiber, protein, vitamins, and minerals from the whole nut.
-A cup of the milk contains <1g fiber and only 1g protein, and if you choose the original variety, you’ll also tack on 7g added sugar and 160mg added salt.
+A cup of the milk contains <1g fiber and only 1g protein, if you choose the original variety, you’ll also tack on 7g added sugar 160mg salt.< p>1g>

 Compared to cow’s milk (per 1 cup):